 LG has made some seriously good phones in the past couple of years, along with some seriously weird ones.
-But its flagship G series has produced consistently high-quality, with little in the way of sacrifices.
+But its flagship G series has been consistently high quality.

 We hope the LG G series stays on this path.
 If the LG G5 manages to deliver in the important areas once again, it should be one of the best phones to come out next year.
 You can read more about why I would be keen to buy a new LG flagship at the link.